ucynik/ZOOTLAB/README.md

 The Hierarchy contains multiple GameObjects, each serving a purpose:
 - `ExampleMap`: The map asset.
 - `Enemies`: The enemies to be spawned in.
 They sit within the scene so that the enemy spawner may clone these GameObjects.
-- `Utility`: The camera and lights.
+- `Utility`: The camera, lights, and audio utility.
 The lights here are for illuminating `ExampleMap`; modify these to best fit your map.
+Within `Utility` is `Default`, which contains the camera as well as several post-processing components.
 - `Waypoints`: The paths and spawners for enemies.
 - Everything else in the example scenes are incursion points, objective points, and an active Originium tile.